3 Great Examples of Crisis Management on Social Media

 Over the years we've seen the good, the bad, and the ugly of crisis management through social media.
 Here I wanted to highlight 3 examples of big brands who successfully handled true disasters and potential crises through deft use of social media.

-Here are a few examples of their Facebook and Twitter posts just minutes after the accident, promising updates (which they followed up immediately with statements and information):
+Here are a few other examples of their Facebook and Twitter posts just minutes after the accident, promising updates (which they followed up immediately with statements and information):

 Sometimes social media can be the cause of a PR crisis.
 Just take this Twitter snafu that the American Red Cross quickly handled back in 2011.
 This is every marketer and social media monkey's worst nightmare: accidentally firing off a personal tweet on the company's Twitter account.
 This kind of thing can happen easily when one is using Hootsuite on a mobile phone, for example (which is exactly what happened here).
 Red Cross responded brilliantly.
 The rogue tweet from @RedCross went like this: